alexrosenthal1098/HexagonalReversi/docs/README.txt

     CHANGES FOR PART 3
+Added a method to the read-only model interface called 'copyModel' that returns a copy of the model.
+This ensures that strategies, which need a copy of the model in order to test various moves, do not need to know which implementation they are given.
+This allows the model to stay encapsulated when given to a strategy.

 Added a startGame method to the model so that initial setup, like registering listeners, can occur before the game starts and the model can be mutated.